Analytical Chemistry Challenge for Secondary Students (2025/26)

 |

 - Only one experiment shall be chosen for the Preliminary Heat.
-Schools shall NOT adapt the experimental manuals provided.
+Schools shall NOT alter the experimental procedures and result tables in the manuals provided.

 - All teams from the same schools must conduct the same experiment within the same time slot to ensure fairness.